 Drew joined Nix Patterson in 2011 and immediately began working on some of the firm’s largest and most complex class action cases.
 Since that time, Drew has contributed to the firm’s successful resolution of cases recovering over a billion dollars for clients, including a $280 million cash settlement against BNY Mellon for alleged breach of its fiduciary duties and securities lending agreements, as well as a $186 million settlement for the Chickasaw and Choctaw Nations against the federal government.

 Drew was one of the lead members of the trial team in the firm’s representation of the State of Oklahoma in the first trial in the country against opioid manufacturers for their role in creating the opioid crisis.
-The firm’s representation of the State of Oklahoma in opioid litigation has so far led to $355 million in settlements and a $465 million verdict against J&J.
+The firm’s representation of the State of Oklahoma in opioid litigation has so far led to $355 million in settlements.

 Drew has also been heavily involved in the firm’s representation of royalty owners against oil and gas companies for recovering underpaid royalties and related issues.
 Drew recently served as Co-Lead Trial Counsel in the class action case Cline v.
 Sunoco, Inc. et al, in the Eastern District of Oklahoma and obtained a historic $155 million judgment following a week-long bench trial.
 The judgment included $75 million in punitive damages.